torvalds/linux/Documentation/networking/ip-sysctl.rst

 ===========

 ratelimit - INTEGER
-	Limit the maximal rates for sending ICMPv6 messages.
+	Limit the maximal rates for sending ICMPv6 messages to a particular peer.

 	0 to disable any limiting,
-	otherwise the minimal space between responses in milliseconds.
+	otherwise the space between responses in milliseconds.

-	Default: 1000
+	Default: 100

 ratemask - list of comma separated ranges
 	For ICMPv6 message types matching the ranges in the ratemask, limit